Feasibility and Regularity Analysis of Safe Stabilizing Controllers under Uncertainty: Conclusions

 \section{Conclusions}

 We have studied conditions to ensure the safe stabilization of a nonlinear affine control system under uncertainty.
-Given a known control Lyapunov function and either worst-case or probabilistic estimates of the dynamics and CBF, SOCCs encode the impact of uncertainty on the ability to guarantee stability and safety.
-We have provided explicit bounds on the error estimates that ensure the relevant SOCCs are compatible and built on them to ensure the existence of a smooth safe stabilizing controller, the Lipschitz regularity of the min-norm CLF-CBF-SOCP-based controller, and the regularity of a universal controller for the satisfaction of a single SOCC.
+Given either worst-case or probabilistic estimates of the dynamics, CBF and CLF, SOCCs encode the impact of uncertainty on the ability to guarantee stability and safety.
+We have provided conditions for the compatibility of the relevant pairs of SOCCs and provided explicit bounds on the error estimates that ensure these SOCCs are compatible.
+We have built on these results to ensure the existence of a smooth safe stabilizing controller, to show the point-Lipschitz and locally Lipschitz regularity of the min-norm CLF-CBF-SOCP-based controller, and to prove the regularity of a universal controller for the satisfaction of a single SOCC.
 Future work will characterize the conditions for compatibility in terms of data, design online safe stabilization mechanisms that balance computational effort, sampling rate, and performance using resource-aware control, explore the design of universal formulas for more than one SOCC, and implement our results on physical testbeds.